 - 1/2 tsp cinnamon

-- In a stand mixer on low speed combine the milk, and brown sugar, until the sugar is dissolved, about 1 to 2 minutes.
+- In a large bowl or in a stand mixer on low speed combine the milk, and brown sugar, until the sugar is dissolved, about 1 to 2 minutes.
 Stir in the pumpkin purée, cinnamon, ginger, and nutmeg.
-Add heavy cream and vanilla, and mix until combined -making sure not to over the mix the heavy cream so it doesn't begin to whip.
+Add heavy cream and vanilla, and mix until combined -making sure not to over mix the heavy cream so it doesn't begin to whip.

-Remove from freezer about 15 minutes before serving.
+Remove from freezer about 15 minutes before serving to soften slightly, for easier scoping.

 - Preheat oven to 200 degrees.